 Chapter 24: Dayton Miller - and the speed of Earth

-Dayton Miller has to be one of the most tenacious astronomers of the past century.
-His relentless quest to try and measure the translational speed of Earth was certainly second to none.
-As a Copernican, he believed that Earth revolved around the Sun at about 30km/s (or 90X the speed of sound, as of the heliocentric theory), yet his sophisticated interferometer instrument kept 'yielding', over and over again, an apparent velocity that he could only interpret as somewhere between 9 or 10Km/s.
+Dayton Miller has to be one of the most tenacious experimental astronomers of the past century.
+His relentless quest to try and measure the translational speed of the Earth is second to none.
+As a Copernican, he believed that Earth revolved around the Sun at about 30km/s (or 90X times the speed of sound), yet his sophisticated interferometer instrument kept yielding, over and over again, an apparent velocity that he could only interpret as somewhere between 9 and 10Km/s.
 Here's what we may read on his Wikipedia page:

 "Dayton Miller performed over 326,000 turns of interferometer with 16 readings each one, (more than 5,200,000 measurements).
 They showed what appeared to be a small amount of drift (about 9 km/s, 1/3 of the velocity of the Earth around the Sun)."